Vexillum semiticum

 Vexillum semiticum is a species of small sea snail, marine gastropod mollusk in the family Costellariidae, the ribbed miters.

+The Australian Faunal Directory considers this species as a synonym of Vexillum unifascialis (Lamarck, 1811).

 Description

 The length of the shell varies between 7 mm and 15.3 mm.

 The gray shell is solid, fusiform, half bent.
 The lower half of body whorl is ferruginous.
 It is longitudinally ribbed and spirally tightly folded.
 The spire is elongate.
 The shell consists of eight whorls The suture is a little diagonally impressed.The body whorl measures half the length of the shell.